Pintar-Community/help.stg.pintar.co.id/contents/docs/degrees/en/user-manual-for-degrees-menu.md

 * Grades
 * Progress Percentage

-3. There is a "View Details" button to see the details of the tuition payment.
+3. There is a "Show Detail" button to see the details of the tuition payment.

 ![](/img/degrees-dashboard_eng.png)

 a.
-There is a "View Details" button to view payment details of the owned program.
+There is a "See Details" button to view payment details of the owned program.

 ![](/img/payment-degree_eng.png)